rsamec/react-pathjs-chart/README.md

 React Component Starter
 =======================

-These component offers react components - charts (Pie,SmoothLine,Bar, Tree) using [paths-js](https://github.com/andreaferretti/paths-js).
+These component offers react components - charts (Pie,SmoothLine,Bar,Scatterplot,Tree,Radar) using [paths-js](https://github.com/andreaferretti/paths-js).

 It is based on clone of these examples from [path-js](https://github.com/andreaferretti/paths-js-react-demo) and is extended so that it is easier to use it.